Getting Started–Decide to Homeschool

-Should I homeschool my children?
+Should I decide to homeschool my children?
 More and more parents all over the world are asking this question.
 Why do people choose to homeschool?
 There are many reasons: academic excellence, scheduling flexibility, special needs, and freedom to individualize a student’s pace and interests.
 Parents also want to remove their children from bullying, unnecessary exposure to immorality, and worldviews that are contrary to those of the parents.

 You are the only one who can make the decision to homeschool your children.
 It is an important choice, so you’ll want to take the time to consider all your options, pray about it, and discuss it with your spouse.